 So, feel free to complain passionately about this fact.
 Everyone else is, so you’ll fit in seamlessly.

-Sit in the front seat of you cab
+14. Sit in the front seat of your cab

-Quietly hate on whichever other opposing city or state to the one you’re actually in
+15. Quietly hate on an opposing city or state to the one you’re actually in

 I’d say it’s all mostly in good fun, except when sport is thrown into the equation.
 Then it’s very serious business indeed.

-A bogan is probably the closest thing we have these days to an Aussie larrikan and it is almost considered a badge of pride, which many people will wear happily around their neighbourhood.
+A bogan (an Australian version of a redneck) is probably the closest thing we have these days to an Aussie larrikan and it is almost considered a badge of pride, which many people will wear happily around their neighbourhood.

 If you’re not Australian, you too can embrace your inner bogan.
-Simply pick up your goon bag and join in the fun.
+Simply pick up your goon bag (goon is boxed wine, that comes in a bag within the box) and join in the fun.

-How do you avoid looking like a tourist when visiting Australia?
+How do you actually avoid looking like a tourist when visiting Australia?
+Do you understand Australian etiquette?
 Are there other things the locals do which you find baffling?